 Time and again, I’ve found that I’m most productive, relaxed and happy if I have a lot of unscheduled, unearmarked time in my day.
 But keeping that time footloose and fancy free?
 It requires constant vigilance.
-I have to be in touch with more than what I want to do….
-I have to be in touch with what I’m willing to let go of in order to acheive what I want the most.
+I have to be in touch with more than what I want to do… I have to be in touch with what I’m willing to let go of in order to achieve what I want the most.

 The Importance of White Space

 White space is a design term for the empty space in a layout.
 It’s absolutely crucial, because the more you add, the less enjoyable the overall effect is– in fact, the white space makes the important stuff more impactful.

 And so it is with white space in your life.
 The more you take on the “hey, why not?” stuff, the more it detracts, not only from your priorities, but from the important stuff in your life.

 Everyone Will Try to Tell You What’s Important

 It’s so important to figure out what YOU can’t live without, because unless you’re vigilant, you’ll end up adding all sorts of stuff that only seemed important.
 And the reason it seemed important is that it’s important to someone else, and they’re trying to impress its importance upon you.
 Look up the old fashioned definition of ‘impress‘.
 That’s not something you want to have happen to you.

 I like having long conversations with friends, cooking good meals, leisurely drives to nearby towns just to have good coffee in a quirky atmosphere.
 I like to teach, and I like to learn from people.
 I like to help people.
 I like to read, do yoga, garden, and write.
 I have three businesses to run, and to top it all off, I like to take road trips.

 If I’m not careful, every waking minute will fill with a range of want-tos.
 So many that it will obscure the really important ones.

 It’s Time To Make A Clean Break.